I spent a couple of weeks in Riga and tried to see if it catered for us vegans. Here’s what I found.

 When you’re in the old town, this place is a must.

-As the name suggests, this is a raw food restaurant.
+This is a raw food restaurant.
 It’s classified as vegetarian on Happy Cow, but the menu looked completely vegan.
 I found that they do use honey, so it’s not 100% vegan and you may want to ask about that before you order.

 I tried the delicious marinated tofu burger with homemade pickles.
 They also have a tempting display of raw desserts.
 I had the mango cake that looked like cheesecake and was served with strawberries and blueberries.